Jully-Kayz58/razor-xmd-lite/README.md

 │ •.autoreactstatus on/off
 │ •.autostatusview on/off
 │ •.autorecord on/off
-│ •.block             → Block user (owner only) ╰────────────────────╯
+│ •.block             → Block user
+╰────────────────────╯

 ╭─✧ Group Features ✧─╮